-28.1 The Association's Director shall ensure that reports will be submitted to the Finance, Audit and Risk Sub-committee and Management Committee on the following frequency/areas:
+28.1 The Association's Director shall ensure that reports will be submitted to the HR, FA&R and MC on the following frequency/areas:

-Α Management Accounts including performance relative to budget, loan covenant compliance and financial ratios В Analysis of business plan KPI targets Quarterly С C Analysis of business plan priorities Q D Comparison of results with SHR published ratios and statistics Annually Е Annual return on charter and benchmarking results Annually
+Α Management Accounts including performance relative to budget, loan covenant compliance and financial ratios Quarterly В Analysis of business plan KPI targets Bi Annual C Analysis of business plan priorities Annual D Comparison of results with SHR published ratios and statistics Annually Е Annual return on charter and benchmarking results Annually

-The Finance, Audit and Risk Sub-committee and Management Committee may consider issues arising from the above in greater detail.
+The Human Resources, Finance, Audit & Risk sub-committee (HR, FA&R) and MC may consider issues arising from the above in detail.

-28.2 All senior staff are responsible for the provision of information relating to their department in line with an agreed timetable confirmed by the Director and included within the business plan.
-Senior staff, when providing relevant data or statistics summaries, shall have available the detailed calculations or file attachments that represent the source of the summary data or statistics provided.
+All senior staff are responsible for the provision of information relating to their department in line with an agreed timetable confirmed by the Director and included within the business plan.
+Senior staff, when providing relevant data or statistics summaries shall have available the detailed calculations or file attachments that represent the source of the summary data or statistics provided.
 The Director or a delegated representative shall review relevant information provided in order to ensure accuracy and consistency of reporting before presenting to the Committee.